 6. Pay for your test.

-To provide flexibility to our radon testing clients in the Raleigh-Durham area, Raleigh Radon accepts four different payment methods:
+To provide flexibility to our radon testing clients in the Raleigh-Durham area, Raleigh Radon accepts three different payment methods:

 - Personal check at the time of the test